If you have a WordPress website, then you can do a lot with its built-in functionality — including sending emails.

 Overall, that’s how the API integration process works with most email service providers.
 On the other hand, if your SMTP provider doesn’t offer API access (which is unusual), you’ll need to use the manual approach.

-In any case, if you want to connect an SMTP provider with WordPress manually, the plugin will ask you for the following information.
+If you are comfortable editing your core files and want to connect an SMTP provider with WordPress manually, the plugin will ask you for the following information.

 The first two things that you’ll need are your email service provider’s SMTP host and port information.
 In most cases, you should be able to find these details with a quick Google search or within your provider’s documentation.
 For example, if you use SendGrid, its SMTP host and port would be: